openhab/openhab-addons/addons/binding/org.openhab.binding.modbus/README.md

 Address, length and type can be directly taken over from the 1.x config.

-The third (and most complex) part is the definition of data ``Thing`` objects for every ``Item`` bound to modbus.
-This definitions go into the corresponding 2nd level ``Bridge`` definitions.
+The third (and most complex) part is the definition of data `Thing` objects for every `Item` bound to modbus.
+This definitions go into the corresponding 2nd level `Bridge` definitions.
 Here it is especially important that the modbus binding now uses absolute addresses all over the place, while the addresses in the item definition for the 1.x binding were relative to the start address of the slave definition before.
-For less work in the following final step, the update of the ``Item`` configuration, the naming of the data things in this example uses the offset of the modbus value within the poller as suffix, starting with 0(!)
+For less work in the following final step, the update of the `Item` configuration, the naming of the `data` things in this example uses the offset of the modbus value within the poller as suffix, starting with 0(!).
+See below for details.

 Here a few examples of the Item configuration from the 1.x binding: